 - Partial results: NetWitness Platform is receiving values messages and partial results are displayed in the Values panel.

 - Load Complete: All results are finished loading.

 - As each meta key load is completed, and final values are displayed, the next meta key is started.
 The number or values rendered for each meta key is specified by the Render Threads value in the Investigation Preference settings.
 Loading continues until all keys to be loaded have finished.

-- If Show Debug Information is active and the service you are navigating is a 10.4 or later Broker, NetWitness Suite displays load time information beneath the values for each meta key and displays additional load details for the aggregated services.
-NetWitness Suite also displays the debug information beneath the breadcrumb.
+- If Show Debug Information is active and the service you are navigating is a 10.4 or later Broker, NetWitness Platform displays load time information beneath the values for each meta key and displays additional load details for the aggregated services.
+NetWitness Platform also displays the debug information beneath the breadcrumb.

 Iterative results also include a notification that service data is missing because the service is unreachable.

 When partial values from the Core service are returned but not completed, a message at the end of the meta key listing shows the progress of values loaded.
 For example, Currently looking at 38 ip.src values 71% indicates that loading of values for the meta key is 71% complete.

 If the Show Debug Information setting is in effect, a field at the end of the values displays the status for the different systems against which you are querying within NetWitness Platform.
 For example, when you are querying against a 10.4 broker pulling from multiple concentrators, NetWitness Platform displays the status of the query on each of the Concentrators, which provides insight into the relative speed of data loading from each of the Concentrators.
 Each service that participated in the query is listed with the total elapsed time for the query.